entropyxyz/entropy-docs/docs/06-Sign.md

 The signing process can only take place when a user is already registered on Entropy.
 The Process involves having the user and a committee of validators collectively perform the signing.

 The committee requires one Validator from each signing group as well as the user.
-Any constraints set here will be honored by the validators.
+The current version of the program will be executed here to determine whether or not to proceed with the signing protocol.

 - The SDK method which does this is [`Entropy.sign`](https://entropy-api-docs.vercel.app/entropy-js/classes/core.default.html#sign).

-For details on how signatures are actually created, see [Threshold Signature Scheme](ThresholdSigningScheme).
+For details on how signatures are actually created, see [Threshold Signature Scheme](ThresholdSignatureScheme).

 ## Signing process